+Several readers report that they’re getting voicemails and missing calls because their iPhone does not ring, and all calls go straight to voicemail.
 It sucks to experience this kind of problem, especially when you’ve people calling you on a daily basis for business purposes.
-For some weird reasons, this happens to a good amount of iPhone users.
+For some weird reasons, this particular problem of going to voice mail without ringing happens to a good amount of iPhone users.

 How to Fix iPhone Calls Going Directly to Voicemail

-If you are having this issue, please try the followings:
+If you are having this issue, please try the following

 Those solutions that we provided above should help you resolve the problem in a minute.
 However, if it continues to happen, here are some more things you can do to fix it.

-Some of the most common causes of this problem are the Do Not Disturb feature being enable automatically, specifically when you upgrade to a new firmware, or you may have turn it on but then forgot to disable it after.
+Some of the most common causes of this problem are the Do Not Disturb feature enabling automatically, specifically when you upgrade to a new firmware, or you may have turned it on but then forgot to turn it off.

 - Reader Rhonda pointed out that after updating your iOS, the upgrade itself might switch this function to off.
 So fix it by going to Settings > Phone > Announce Calls and then switch it from Never to Always